once called "the antique circle" by Dante in the year 1078

 For many locals, the name "via della Ninna" comes from a painting by Cimabue (Madonna della Ninna).
 It was thought that the Madonna was singing the baby Jesus to sleep in the painting.
 The phrase "ninna nanna" in Italian means "lullaby," thus the word ninna has stayed with us and the road is called via della Ninna - or the lullaby road.
 However, this is only one theory.
 Want to see more of this church, read here.

-The life line that flows through Florence.
+The Arno river is a life line that flows through Florence.
 This river has its origins in the Apennine mountains at the top of Casentino valley.
-It makes its way south towards Arezzo before turning north again, and was one of the major road ways for economic growth bringing wool, wood and more from the valley and monks that lived there.
-Though it was also a source of destruction with the various floods that have overwhelmed its banks, the latest in 1966, the Arno River is also a point of reference in the city.
+It makes its way south towards Arezzo before turning north again, and was one of the major road ways for economic growth bringing wool, wood and more from the valley and the monks that lived there.
+Though it was also a source of destruction with the various floods that have overwhelmed its banks, the latest in 1966, the Arno River is certainly a point of reference in the city.
 This area at one time was an important commercial port for the Arno River.

 Galileo Museum & Castello d’Altafronte

 The Castello d’Altafronte, once a fortified residence, was destroyed by the 1333 flood.
 Rebuilt as a private residence, this building had several roles until it finally became the home to the Galileo Museum.
 One of its many roles was the home to the Giudici di Ruota (magistrates or judges of the high court of the Grand Duchy) as well as housing the collections of manuscripts owned by the Biblioteca Nazionale for a while.

 The restoration of the basement in 2002-2003, exposed four massive stone foundation arches of the ancient Castello d'Altafronte.
 Today it is the home to Museum of the History of Science featuring the tools used by Galileo.